Integration Testing

 In the positive scenario, when two components integrate successfully, we expect the server to return an HTTP response with code 200 OK to the client’s request.
 But there are also other response codes shown in the table.

-1xx Informational 102 — request is being processed (Processing)
+1xx Informational 102 Processing The request is being processed

-2xx Successful 200 — request completed successfully (OK)
+2xx Success 200 OK The request was completed successfully

-3xx Redirection 301 — resource has been moved (Moved Permanently)
+3xx Redirection 301 Moved Permanently The resource has been moved to a different address

-403 — client is not allowed to access this resource (Forbidden)
+The client does not have permission to access this resource

-5xx Server Error 500 — server error occurred while processing the request (Internal Server Error)
+5xx Server Error 500 Internal Server Error An error occurred on the server while processing the request

 Task